MarjoleinHordijk/PythonTutorials/docs/source/02_02_Scripting.md

 ****

-Ofcourse, the example above is very minimalistic.
+Of course, the example above is very minimalistic.
 However, scripts can cover large processes.
 For example, you could write a script that includes data collection, cleaning and analyses.
-This is particularly useful if you want to repeat this whole process serveral times.
+This is particularly useful if you want to repeat this whole process several times.

-Often, these scripts will contain multiple functions which are called in a particular sequence.
-If multiple functions use to the same variable, it is important to ensure that this variable is defined globally or passed along as argument.
+Often, these scripts will contain multiple functions that are called in a particular sequence.
+If multiple functions use the same variable, it is important to ensure that this variable is defined globally or passed along as an argument.
 To understand why this is necessary, you should be aware of the difference between local and global variables.

 ### 2.1 Local Variables
-Local variables are defined wihtin a function.
+Local variables are defined within a function.
 As such, they can only be accessed within the function itself.

-If you look at the example below, you will see that borth functions that are defined print the variable ```localvar```.
+If you look at the example below, you will see that both functions print the variable ```localvar```.
 However, in both cases, this variable has a different value.
 This is possible because ```localvar``` is a local variable that is only defined within the boundaries of the function.

 ```python
 # First function